Mohammed V Cup

 The trophy was named after King Mohammed V, who died one year before the competition was established in 1962.
-The competition was contested and won by some of the most successful football clubs in the world, such as Real Madrid, Barcelona, Bayern Munich, Atlético Madrid, Boca Juniors, Peñarol, among others.
+The competition was contested and won by the most successful football clubs in the world, such as Real Madrid, Barcelona, Bayern Munich, Atlético Madrid, Boca Juniors, Peñarol, among others.
 Spanish club Atlético Madrid is the most winning team with 3 titles won.

 Champions

 The following is the list of finals played: